 In general the requirement applies that a unit of study has been passed when the summative final assessment is assessed with S(atisfactory), G(ood) or O(utstanding).
-In case the assessment concerns a U(nsatisfactory), the unit of study must be completely followed again (restarted), unless the student is offered a customised programme and he accepts this.
-Both a restart and a customised programme lead to 1 semester delay.
-An exception to this is the customised programme for S6 and S7, which can be flexible.
+In case the assessment concerns a U(nsatisfactory), the unit of study must be completely followed again (restarted) This leads to 1 semester delay.